Orchestre de la Suisse Romande

 Founded in 1918 by Ernest Ansermet, who was its principal conductor until 1967, the Orchestre de la Suisse Romande (OSR) is made up of 112 permanent musicians.
 It gives subscription concerts in Geneva and Lausanne, symphonic programmes for the City of Geneva, the annual United Nations Day concert and accompanies operatic performances at the Grand Théâtre of Geneva.
 Over the decades, the OSR has built up an international reputation thanks to its historic recordings and its interpretation of the 20th-century French and Russian repertories.

-The British conductor Jonathan Nott has served as the OSR’s Music and Artistic Director since January 2017, following in the steps of the OSR’s founding head and successive music directors: Paul Klecki (1967-1970), Wolfgang Sawallisch (1970-1980), Horst Stein (1980-1985), Armin Jordan (1985-1997), Fabio Luisi (1997-2002), Pinchas Steinberg (2002-2005), Marek Janowski (2005-2012) and Neeme Järvi (2012-2015).
+The British conductor Jonathan Nott has served as the OSR’s Music and Artistic Director since January 2017, following in the steps of the OSR’s founding head and successive music directors: Paul Klecki (1967-1970), Wolfgang Sawallisch (1970-1980), Horst Stein (1980-1985), Armin Jordan (1985-1997), Fabio Luisi (1997-2002), Pinchas Steinberg (2002-2005), Marek Janowski (2005-2012), Neeme Järvi (2012-2015) and its principal guest conductor Kazuki Yamada (2012-2017).
 Under their guidance, the OSR has been a key player in the history of music through its discovery, first performance and support of contemporary composers.
 Works by Igor Stravinsky, Darius Milhaud, Arthur Honegger, Frank Martin, André-François Marescotti, Benjamin Britten, Witold Lutoslawski, Heinz Holliger, William Blank, Peter Eötvös, James Macmillan Pascal Dusapin and Michael Jarrell constitute just some of the OSR’s world premières.
 The OSR has continually pursued as one of its important missions the promotion and performance of new symphonic music, especially by Swiss composers.

 With Swiss Radio and Television as its close partner since its beginnings, the OSR had its programmes broadcast on the airwaves already early on, bringing them to millions of listeners throughout the world.
 Its partnership with Decca (over 100 discs) gave rise to truly legendary recordings, enhancing its position on the international music scene.
 The orchestra has made prize-winning recordings for around a dozen international labels.
 In 2019, Decca plans a major re-release of the OSR’s complete recordings with Ansermet for the 50th anniversary of the conductor’s death.
 The orchestra currently makes two to three recordings each season for PentaTone, and Jonathan Nott will make his recording debut with the OSR in June 2019 at Geneva’s Victoria Hall with music by Johann and Richard Strauss for PentaTone.

-The Orchestre de la Suisse Romande enjoys the support of the City of Geneva, the Republic and Canton of Geneva, the Canton of Vaud, Swiss Radio-Television, the Geneva and Lausanne Friends of the Orchestra, and many other sponsors and patrons.
+The Orchestre de la Suisse Romande enjoys the support of the City of Geneva, the Republic and Canton of Geneva, the Canton of Vaud, Swiss Radio-Television, the Genevan and Vaud Friends of the Orchestra, and many other sponsors and patrons.
 It benefits from the support of the Canton of Vaud for its subscription concerts in Lausanne.